srija-hub30/Password-manager/README.md

   }
 }
 4. Master Password Hashing & Authentication
-Option to store a hashed master password using SHA-256 + salt Alternatively, validate the password by attempting to decrypt the vault
+Option to store a hashed master password Alternatively, validate the password by attempting to decrypt the vault

 5. Session Management